-John is an interim NIISQ participant who sustained a brain injury in a motor accident in February 2018.
+John is an interim NIISQ participant who sustained a brain injury in a motor vehicle accident in February 2018.
 We wish to congratulate John on recently achieving his goal of returning to work as a taxi driver.

 Medical clearance to return to commercial driving is not granted lightly and is a testament to the work John has put in to achieve his goals and regain his pre-injury level of function.

 John and the NIISQ Agency acknowledge early intervention helped him with achieving good rehabilitative outcomes.